Equatorial timelike circular orbits around generic ultracompact objects: Discussion and final remarks

 In this work, we have shown that for stationary, axisymmetric and asymptotically flat compact objects with a $\mathbb{Z}_2$ symmetry, the existence of equatorial LRs leads to a specific structure for equatorial TCOs, independently of the direction of rotation.
 Such structure is entirely determined by the stability of the LR: for an unstable LR, the region radially immediately above (below) the LR has unstable TCOs (no TCOs) -- \textit{cf.} Fig. \ref{Fig:CompIllustStableLR} (top panel); for a stable LR, the region radially immediately above (below) the LR has no TCOs (has stable TCOs) -- \textit{cf.} Fig. \ref{Fig:CompIllustStableLR} (bottom panel).

 As a corollary of this result, for a horizonless object that possesses one unstable LR and another stable LR at a smaller radius than the first, for either sense of rotation, the region between the LRs has no TCOs -- \textit{cf.} Fig.~\ref{Fig:CompIllustBHs} (top panel).
 Radially immediately above (below) the unstable (stable) LR, there are unstable (stable) TCOs.
 This implies that it is possible to have stable TCOs closer to the object itself than the LR; thus, a potential ISCO may occur at a smaller radius than the LR.
+However, one needs to clarify if the motion on such region is perturbatively stable in a direction perpendicular to the equatorial plane.

 As another corollary, for asymptotically flat equilibrium BHs, which generically have an unstable LR for either rotation sense \cite{Cunha:2020azh}, the region between the event horizon and the unstable LR contains no TCOs -- \textit{cf.} Fig.~\ref{Fig:CompIllustBHs} (bottom panel).
 Since the LR is unstable, the region radially immediately above has unstable TCOs; thus, for a BH, the ISCO will always occur at a larger radius than this unstable LR.